The color red is a primary color and the color at the long-wavelength end of the visible spectrum.

 Red Colors: Psychology and Meaning

 In ancient times, red represented our blood and, therefore, our life force.
 Because of this association with blood, western countries used red to symbolize martyrs and sacrifice.
-In the Middle Ages, the color red was worn by Roman Catholic Popes and Cardinals to symbolize the blood of Christ and the Christian martyrs.
+In the Middle Ages, the color red was worn by Roman Catholic Popes and Cardinals to represent the blood of Christ and the Christian martyrs.

 Today, red stands for courage to many people around the world.